More about: 10 Things to Do in Belem in Lisbon

 If you like contemporary art and are visiting the Portuguese capital over the weekend, you're in luck.
 Admission is free on Saturdays!

-Architecturally, this building is characterized by 15,000 three-dimensional tiles that reflect the reflections of the water and by its public viewpoint overlooking the other bank of the Tagus.
+Architecturally, this building is characterized by 15,000 three-dimensional tiles that reflect the reflections of the water and by its public viewing point overlooking the other bank of the Tagus.
 The two buildings that make up the complex (Central – Electricity Museum and MAAT) are open from 11:00 a.m. to 7:00 p.m., Wednesday through Monday.

 10. Step through the gates of an iconic stadium